mirekdlugosz/website/content/2018/found-on-web-premises-of-rapid-software-testing.md

 Slug: found-on-web-premises-of-rapid-software-testing
 Date: 2018-06-22 23:04:17
 Category: Blog
-Tags: found on web, philosophy, testing
+Tags: found on web, testing

 Head on to Michael Bolton blog to read about fundamentals of Rapid Software Testing.